TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation: Experiments

 \subsection{Comparisons}

 We construct a diverse test set containing 78 samples to evaluate the robustness and generalization capability of our method.
-The test set spans multiple table shapes—square, round, and triangular.
-For functional categories, we refer to the categorization used in MesaTask~\cite{hao2025mesatask} and recommendations from ChatGPT, covering office tables, dining tables, workbenches, crafting tables, and a variety of other tabletop types ranging from realistic to stylized or fictional designs.
+The test set is built from both synthesized images and real-world photographs, and spans multiple table shapes---square, round, and triangular.
+For functional categories, we follow the taxonomy used in MesaTask \cite{hao2025mesatask} and recommendations from ChatGPT, covering office tables, dining tables, workbenches, and crafting tables.
 By comparing TabletopGen with different baseline methods under identical inputs, we demonstrate its significant superiority in generating diverse tabletop scenes.